 Some experts say that mixing in a little bit of compost with your soil will help the sunflowers to thrive, too.
 This makes sense because sunflowers need a lot of nutrients to be able to thrive since they grow so big.

 When to Plant Sunflowers

 Planting sunflowers at the right time of the year is also going to be imperative.
 It makes sense that you wouldn’t plant something such as this during the autumn or the winter, but some don’t realize that you need to plant sunflowers in late spring to get the best results.

 Sunflowers are going to be able to germinate when the soil has reached a temperature of 70 degrees Fahrenheit and the ideal range is between 70 and 85 degrees Fahrenheit.
 The reason why you plant in late spring is that it gives it just the right time to do what it needs to do.

-Many sunflower enthusiasts have noted that you want to plant your sunflower seeds around three weeks after your last spring frost.
-If you manage to do this, then you should be able to get very good results.
+Many sunflower enthusiasts have noted that you want to plant your seeds around three weeks after your last spring frost.
+If you manage to do this, you should be able to get very good results.

 Planting sunflowers at just the right time will make it easier to enjoy them for longer periods of time.
 You should get the best possible growth rates if you do things such as this.